- Entertainment and Media»

 My Rating And Review

 I have a massive appreciation for all things Alex Skarsgard.
 I looked this up simply because I am a fan of his.
 Going in, I anticipated a been-done-before post apocalyptic film.
 That was fine by me, of course, but what I got was an above average story with eye candy to boot.
-Even though, Alex (who plays Ray) happened to be malnourished-looking and scraggly then entire way.
+Even though, Alex (who plays Ray) happens to now be malnourished-looking and scraggly then entire way.

 The tension-build and not so obvious twist towards the end was fantastic.
 You know that something is lurking outside and wants to get in, you see it, you hear it and the family hiding from it really do not want it to know they are there.